 ♫ Listening to: The Girl Doesn't Get It by Belle & Sebastian ♫

 It’s no secret that Christmas isn’t my favorite holiday.
 I spend more time in December planning New Year’s Eve than I spend planning Christmas.
-However, once a year, something cute about Christmas catches my curiosity.
+However, once a year, something cute about Christmas piques my curiosity.
 Last year it was a gingerbread carousel.
 This year, it’s these donut-shaped wreath cakes inspired by Brit+Co.

 This recipe makes 12 donut wreath cakes.